The medical definition of “spotting”

 - During or after sexual intercourse

-Spotting can also be characterized by the amount of blood that shows up in your underwear: When actually “spotting,” there shouldn’t be enough blood to cover or soak through a panty liner.
+Spotting can also be characterized by the amount of blood that shows up in your underwear.
+Spotting should not cover or soak through a panty liner.
 4

 Sometimes, spotting can be difficult to pinpoint if your periods are irregular or very light.
 While there are many innocent causes of spotting, there are also a handful of more serious conditions that bring about those “random” drops of blood that make you break out that stain remover to salvage your favorite pair of underwear.

-If you’re unsure whether your vaginal bleeding is due to your period or unexplained spotting, talk to your healthcare provider or OB/GYN.
+If you’re unsure whether your vaginal bleeding is due to your period or just an unexplained occurrence, talk to your healthcare provider or OB/GYN.

 Why spotting happens: Common causes